-Recall the following results of dos Santos \cite[Sect~4.2]{JSa}. \begin{lemma} A stratified sheaf in $\str(\frak X/A)$ is in $\str^{\rm o}(\frak X/A)$ iff it is $t$-torsion free.
-Consequently, the subcategory $\str^{\rm o}(\frak X/A)$ is closed under taking subobjects.
-Further the fiber functor at $\xi$, $\str(\frak X/A)\to {\sf Mod}(A)$ is faithful and exact.\end{lemma} Let $\str^{\rm o}(\frak X/A)$ denote the full subcategory of $\str(\frak X/A)$ consisting of stratified bundles on $\frak X/A$.
-We will show that $\str^{\rm o}(\frak X/A)$ is subcategory of definition in $\str(\frak X/A)$.
-Thus it is to show that any stratified sheaf in $\str(\frak X/A)$ is quotient of a stratified bundle.
-First we need the following. \begin{proposition} The restriction functor from $\str(\frak X/k)$ to $\str(X_0/k)$ is an equivalence.
-In particular, any exact sequence in $\str(X_0/k)$ can be lifted to an exact sequence in $\str(\frak X/k)$.\end{proposition} \begin{proof} If $k$ is of positive characteristic, this is a result of Gieseker \cite[Lemma~1.5]{Gi}.
-He constructed an explicit lift of a stratified bundle on $X_0/k$ to a stratified bundle on $\frak X/k$ and showed that this lift yields a functor which is quasi-inverse to the restriction functor, thus giving the equivalence.
+We will show that $\str^{\rm o}(\mathfrak X/A)$ is subcategory of definition in $\str(\mathfrak X/A)$, that is, any stratified sheaf in $\str(\mathfrak X/A)$ is a quotient of a stratified bundle.
+First we need the following. \begin{proposition} The restriction functor from $\str(\mathfrak X/k)$ to $\str(X_0/k)$ is an equivalence.
+In particular, any exact sequence in $\str(X_0/k)$ can be lifted to an exact sequence in $\str(\mathfrak X/k)$.\end{proposition} \begin{proof} If $k$ is of positive characteristic, this is a result of Gieseker \cite[Lemma~1.5]{Gi}.
+He constructed an explicit lift of a stratified bundle on $X_0/k$ to a stratified bundle on $\mathfrak X/k$ and showed that this lift yields a functor which is quasi-inverse to the restriction functor, thus giving the equivalence.

 The case of zero characteristic can be proved using the method of Katz in the proof of \cite[Prop.~8.8]{Katz}.
-Let $M$ be a stratified module over $\Diff(\frak X/k)$.
+Let $M$ be a stratified module over $\Diff(\mathfrak X/k)$.
 The action of this algebra on $M$ will be denoted as usual by $\nabla$.
-Since $\mathcal O_{\frak X}$ contains the field $k$, $\Diff(\frak X/k)$ is generated by the derivations, that is a stratification is nothing but a flat connection.
+Since $\mathcal O_{\mathfrak X}$ contains the field $k$, $\Diff(\mathfrak X/k)$ is generated by the derivations, that is a stratification is nothing but a flat connection.
 We first show that it is locally free.
-By means of Lemma \ref{santos_result} it suffices to show that $M$ is $t$-torsion free.
-This is a local property on $\frak X$.
+By means of Proposition \ref{pro_santos} it suffices to show that $M$ is $t$-torsion free.
+This is a local property on $\mathfrak X$.

-Let $(x_1,\ldots,x_r,t)$ be local coordinates on $\frak X$.
+Let $(x_1,\ldots,x_r,t)$ be local coordinates on $\mathfrak X$.
 Thus $\partial_{x_i}$'s commute each other and commute with $\partial_t$, and we have